devrintalen/adbusb/doc/README.md

 * Only supports one keyboard connection (no daisy-chaining, no mice, etc.)
 * Created for AVR microcontrollers only

-This project makes use of the [V-USB] open-source USB driver.
+This project makes use of the [V-USB][vusb] open-source USB driver.

 This manual is divided into the following sections:
 * [Installation](@ref install)